Joan Rhodes, Ph.D.

 Bio

-Dr. Joan A. Rhodes, associate professor of reading and early/elementary education, is a member of the graduate faculty for the Ph.D. in Education program in which she teaches courses in professional development and instructional theory.
-During her tenure at VCU, Dr. Rhodes led six study abroad programs to diverse countries including New Zealand, Hungary, Italy and Costa Rica.
+Dr. Joan A. Rhodes, associate professor of reading and early/elementary education, is the Faculty Director for Educator Preparation and Coordinator of Early Childhood and Elementary Education programs in the School of Education.
+In these roles she is responsible for supporting students in clinical placements, curriculum development and supporting licensure and accreditation efforts within the school.
+Rhodes is a member of the graduate faculty for the Ph.D. in Education program in which she teaches courses in professional development and instructional theory.
+During her tenure at VCU, Dr. Rhodes led nine study abroad programs to diverse countries including New Zealand, Hungary, Italy and Costa Rica.
 She served as the principal investigator for multiple grant-funded projects, totaling more than $9.7 million.
-She was awarded the VCU School of Education Distinguished Scholar Award in 2007 and the School of Education Alumni Council Faculty Award for Exemplary Application of Technology in 2012.
+She was awarded VCU SOE Distinguished Scholar Award (2007), SOE Alumni Council Faculty Award for Exemplary Application of Technology (2012), Virginia College Literacy Educators, Jones-Daly Award for Faculty Involvement (2018) and the Professors of LIteracy and Teacher Educators, International Distinction Award (2018).

 (804) 828-1305 [main number for Department of Teaching and Learning]